m3dwards/longmynd.org/content/weather/weather-from-21st-july.md

 title: Weather from 21st July
 date: 2025-07-24T07:35:41.747Z
 ---
 Thursday much better air in west and Wales but lower winds than further east.
 Mostly around North direction but will vary a bit.
-Too light for Long Mountain but our sites look ok.
-Wrekin if not too windy, Corndon, Lawley, Clunbury, Lanfawr.
+Too light for Long Mountain but our sites look ok.  as long as it's west of North, then Wrekin if not too windy, Lawley, Clunbury, Lanfawr.
 Too light wind for Red Hopton.
+Corndon as long as North or east of north

 Friday still possible for Mynd but might be off to the south for easy soaring.
 Saturday could be a bit windy.